 “It’s useful,” I answered.
 “I have life until death.”

-The woods whispered in her passing, but some newer trauma kept me away until the woods were quiet again.
+The woods whispered in their passing, but some newer trauma kept me away until the woods were quiet again.

 I miss them every day.